 Construction quality management programs can be a bit of a mystery to people who don’t do it on a daily basis.
 Even the managers who hired you don’t necessarily know what is required to achieve first-time quality.

-Without having a base of knowledge about the benefits of first-time quality and how to obtain them, many managers will see quality management as just a line item expense of the management system where they should be seeing it as profit center.
+Without a foundational understanding of the benefits of first-time quality and how to achieve them, many managers may perceive quality management as a mere line item expense within the management system, missing the opportunity to view it as a potential profit centre.

 This is why educating top managers and proactively selling the idea are such important steps in implementing your quality management program as an essential part of the project management system